JuliaDynamics/Attractors.jl/docs/src/visualization.md

 In this page we document several plotting utility functions that have been created to make the visualization of the output of Attractors.jl seamless.
 See the examples page for usage of all these plotting functions.

-Note that all functions have an out-of-place and an in-place form, the in-place form always taking as a first input a pre-initialized `Axis` to plot in.
+Note that most functions have an out-of-place and an in-place form, the in-place form always taking as a first input a pre-initialized `Axis` to plot in while the out-of-place creates and returns a new figure object.

 E.g.,